desmap/ale-sensible/README.md

 - **No more broken colorthemes, ale-sensible matches all colorthemes**
 - **No bloat in your init.vim/.vimrc, it's just one line and makes ALE turn-key-ready**

-With ALE's default config the gutter drives you nuts because it jumps in and out when quick-switching between linted and non-linted files.
-If you prefer a toned-down, minimalistic Neovim this gutter just feels out of place and should not be a default.
+With ALE's default config, the gutter drives you nuts because it jumps in and out when quick-switching between linted and non-linted files.
+If you prefer a toned-down minimalistic editor experience this gutter just feels out of place.
 It has a noisy, jumpy, stuttery appearance pushing all your code back and forth, especially if you are coding on a remote server and worse: There aren't any colorthemes which theme the gutter.
-So it's always dull grey and doesn't match any of your chosen colorscheme.
+So it's always dull grey and doesn't match any of your colorscheme.
 To fix all these issues just place...

 ```
 Plug 'desmap/ale-sensible'